Skip to main content

 Our Student Money Advice service can offer free, confidential help via appointments or drop-in sessions with an adviser.

-If you are in financial difficulty, you may be eligible to apply for a non-repayable grant from the University of Bath Hardship Fund.
-If additional support is required in the 2022/23 academic year, we have made provision for double the previous year’s hardship fund budget.
+If you are in financial difficulty, you may be eligible to apply for a non-repayable grant from the University of Bath Financial Support Fund.

 If you have a short-term cash flow problem, you may also be able to receive an interest-free, repayable loan.